aave/aave-ui/README.md

 ## IPFS deployment

-Each commit gets deployed to IPFS automatically.
+Each commit gets deployed to IPFS automatically

-There's a github action commenting the appropriate ipfs hash embedded in the Cloudflare IPFS gateway after each commit
+There's a github action commenting the appropriate IPFS hash embedded in the Cloudflare IPFS gateway after each commit

 For ease of use:

-- the DNS of [https://staging.aave.com](https://staging.aave.com) will always point to the latest master ipfs hash with all networks enabled
+- the DNS of [https://staging.aave.com](https://staging.aave.com) will always point to the latest master IPFS hash with all networks enabled
-- the DNS of [https://app.aave.com](https://app.aave.com) will always point to the latest master ipfs hash with disabled test networks
+- the DNS of [https://app.aave.com](https://app.aave.com) will always point to the latest master IPFS hash with disabled test networks

 ## Troubleshooting